 While it might not seem like an important factor, personality should also play a role in your decision.
 You need to be able to get along with the advocate or attorney you work with.
 This professional may be working with you for a year or more depending on how far you have to appeal your Social Security Disability case.
 If you are working with an attorney or advocate who is rude or abrasive or does not respect your feelings, it will make things complicated.

 Finding an Attorney or Advocate to Work With

-Fortunately, finding a qualified advocate or attorney to represent you during your Social Security Disability case doesn't have to be a stressful or overwhelming process.
-You can click here to find a qualified Social Security Disability advocate or attorney in your area and to find out more about receiving a free evaluation of your Social Security Disability case.
+Fortunately, finding a qualified advocate or attorney to represent you during your Social Security disability case doesn't have to be a stressful or overwhelming process.
+You fill out our Free Disability Evaluation to find a qualified Social Security Disability advocate or attorney in your area and to determine if your Social Security disability case could be approved.